Print Version

 How do I protect myself and others?

-The best way to prevent pertussis is to make sure you are up to date with all your vaccinations.
+Immunization is the best way to prevent pertussis.
+Make sure you are up to date with all your vaccinations.
+If you do not have a health care provider, call the Immunization Program at (705) 721-7520 ext.
+8806.

 Is there anything special I need to know about pertussis?